TechZx/Caesar_Crypto_example_Java/README.md

-This is a simple example for understanding how Ceasar Cryptography works using an encryption key of choice
+This is a simple example for understanding how Ceasar Cryptography works using an encryption key of your choice.